-- gifted by the donor of the gift as a condition of the charitable organization's receipt of property pursuant to an endowment agreement; - "Endowment agreement" would mean an agreement between a donor and a charitable organization that gifts an endowment fund to a charitable organization or gifts property to an endowment fund of a charitable organization and the donor is the only donor gifting such endowment fund or gifting property to such endowment fund; - An "endowment agreement" may include donor-imposed restrictions or conditions governing the use of the gifted endowment property or fund; - "Endowment fund" would mean an institutional fund that, under the terms of an endowment agreement, is not wholly expendable by the charitable institution on a current basis. - "Endowment fund" would not include assets that the charitable institution designates as an endowment fund for its own use and would include only those endowment funds containing only property gifted by a single donor; - "Legal representative" would mean the administrator or executor of a person's estate; a supervising spouse if a court judgment has settled the accounts of the estate; or a living, named person designated in an endowment agreement to act in place of a party to the agreement for all matters expressed in such endowment agreement and all of the actions such endowment agreement contemplates, including, but not limited to, interpreting, performing, and enforcing such endowment agreement and defending its validity; and - "Property" would mean real or personal property or money, cryptocurrency, stocks, bonds, or any other asset or financial instrument.
+- "Endowment fund" means an institutional fund that, under the terms of an endowment agreement, is not wholly expendable by the charitable institution on a current basis and contains only property gifted by a single donor.
+An endowment fund will not include assets that the charitable institution designates as an endowment fund for its own use; - "Legal representative" means the administrator or executor of a person's estate; a supervising spouse if a court judgment has settled the accounts of the estate; or a living, named person designated in an endowment agreement to act in place of a party to the agreement for all matters expressed in such endowment agreement and all of the actions such endowment agreement contemplates, including, but not limited to, interpreting, performing, and enforcing such endowment agreement and defending its validity; and - "Property" means real or personal property or money, cryptocurrency, stocks, bonds, or any other asset or financial instrument.

-Violations of Donor-Imposed Restriction and Recourse (Section 3)
+Violations of Donor-imposed Restriction and Recourse

-Except when specifically required or authorized by federal or state law, including the Uniform Prudent Management of Institutional Funds Act (UPMIFA), the bill would specify that no charitable organization that accepts a contribution of property of an endowment fund or to an endowment fund pursuant to an endowment agreement that imposes a written donor-imposed restriction could violate the terms of that restriction.
+Except when specifically required or authorized by federal or state law, including the Uniform Prudent Management of Institutional Funds Act (UPMIFA), the bill specifies that no charitable organization that accepts a contribution of property of an endowment fund or to an endowment fund pursuant to an endowment agreement that imposes a written donor-imposed restriction may violate the terms of that restriction.

-Under the bill, if the donor-imposed restriction is violated, the donor or the donor's legal representative could file a complaint within two years after discovery of the breach of agreement, but not more than 40 years after the date of the endowment agreement which established the endowment fund.
-The complaint could be filed in a district court in the Kansas county where the charitable organization has its principal office or place of carrying out its charitable purpose, or in the county of residence of the donor.
-The bill would allow the complaint to be filed whether or not the endowment agreement expressly reserves a right to sue or right of enforcement.
-A complaint filed under the bill would not be able to seek, or result in a judgment awarding damages to the plaintiff.
+Under the bill, if the donor-imposed restriction is violated, the donor or the donor's legal representative may file a complaint within two years after discovery of the breach of agreement, but not more than 40 years after the date of the endowment agreement that established the endowment fund.
+The complaint may be filed in a district court in the Kansas county where the charitable organization has its principal office or place of carrying out its charitable purpose, or in the county of residence of the donor.
+The bill allows the complaint to be filed regardless of whether the endowment agreement expressly reserves a right to sue or right of enforcement.
+A complaint filed under the bill may not seek, or result in a judgment awarding damages to the plaintiff.

-If a court determines that a charitable organization violated a donor-imposed restriction, the bill would allow the court to order any remedy in law or equity that is consistent with and restores, to the extent possible, the donor's intent as expressed by the donor-imposed restrictions and conditions in the endowment agreement.
+If a court determines that a charitable organization violated a donor-imposed restriction, the bill allows the court to order any remedy in law or equity that is consistent with and restores, to the extent possible, the donor's intent as expressed by the donor-imposed restrictions and conditions in the endowment agreement.

-The bill would state the remedies section would not effect or conflict with the violation section.
-Remedies would include, but would not be limited to:
+The bill states the remedies section shall not affect or conflict with the violation section.
+Remedies include, but will not be limited to:

-- Future compliance with or performance of donor-imposed restrictions or conditions on the use or expenditure of the gifted endowment property; - Restitution or restoration by the charitable organization of property to an endowment fund that have been expended or used by the charitable organization in contravention of donor-imposed restrictions; - An accounting or the imposition of accounting requirements; - Restoration or a change to a name required by the donor-imposed restrictions; - Measures to preserve the property and value of the endowment fund; - Modification or release of a donor-imposed restriction or reformation or dissolution of the endowment agreement as permitted by Kansas law; - Transfer of property from the endowment fund to another charitable organization as directed by the donor, but only if the transfer would not jeopardize or be inconsistent with the tax-exempt status of the original charitable organization.
+• Future compliance with or performance of donor-imposed restrictions or conditions on the use or expenditure of the gifted endowment property;

+- Restitution or restoration by the charitable organization of property to an endowment fund that have been expended or used by the charitable organization in contravention of donor-imposed restrictions; - An accounting or the imposition of accounting requirements; - Restoration or a change to a name required by the donor-imposed restrictions; - Measures to preserve the property and value of the endowment fund; - Modification or release of a donor-imposed restriction or reformation or dissolution of the endowment agreement as permitted by Kansas law; - Transfer of property from the endowment fund to another charitable organization as directed by the donor, but only if the transfer would not jeopardize or be inconsistent with the tax-exempt status of the original charitable organization.

-The bill would not allow for the court to order the return of donated funds to the donor or the donor's legal representative or estate.
+The bill does authorize the court to order the return of donated funds to the donor or the donor's legal representative or estate.

-Judicial Declaration of Rights and Duties (Section 4)
+Judicial Declaration of Rights and Duties